 People within and outside the world of creative writing and professional publishing often wonder: what does an editor do?
 And why are there so many different types of editors we hear about?
 There’s the famous copy editors, but we also come across other titles: assistant editor, managing editor, editorial director, executive editor, senior editor...
 What does it all mean, and what role do they play in a publishing house?

-In this blog post, our very own Lily Lindon sheds some light on how many editors spend their time.
+In this blog post, editor Lily Lindon sheds some light on how many editors spend their time.
 Ultimately, all editors – from self employed freelance editors to editorial assistants to academic editors to technical editors – have a shared goal: to make a piece of writing the very best it can be.

 There are lots of stereotypes about the life of an editor